|

 5. Example – Cable knit flat

-In this example, I will be using Outlander Claire’s Cable Knit Wrist Warmers Pattern.
+In this example, I will use Outlander Claire’s Cable Knit Wrist Warmers Pattern.

 This is the first cable pattern knit flat on two needles: